dtcenter/MET/met/docs/Users_Guide/wavelet-stat.rst

 5. The **-log file** option directs output and errors to the specified log file.
 All messages will be written to that file as well as standard out and error.
 Thus, users can save the messages without having to redirect the output on the command line.
 The default behavior is no log file.

 6. The **-v level** option indicates the desired level of verbosity.
-The contents of “level” will override the default setting of 2.
+The contents of "level" will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity will increase the amount of logging.

 7. The **-compress level** option indicates the desired level of compression (deflate level) for NetCDF variables.
 The valid level is between 0 and 9.
-The value of “level” will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
+The value of "level" will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
 Setting the compression level to 0 will make no compression for the NetCDF output.
 Lower number is for fast compression and higher number is for better compression.

 An example of the wavelet_stat calling sequence is listed below: